RichardValerosoUniverse/The-Valeroso-City/README.md

 | **Your credit report and credit score are the same thing.** | **A credit report is a detailed history, and a credit score is a number.** Your credit report is the file that contains all the data, while your credit score is a numerical summary of that data used by lenders to quickly assess your risk. |
 | **Checking your own credit score or report will hurt it.** | **Checking your own credit has no impact on your score.** This is considered a "soft inquiry" and doesn't affect your creditworthiness.
 You should check your reports regularly for accuracy. |

-Here are some pros and cons related to credit score improvement:
+## Here are some pros and cons related to credit score improvement: The SuperHighness Way

 Pros of Good Credit Score Improvement Strategies:
 1. *Improved credit score*: Effective strategies can lead to a higher credit score.